 Set yourself up for success.
-Flipping the switch on how you think about work will be much easier if you’re well rested and properly fueled before you arrive at work.
+Flipping the switch on how you think about work will be much easier if you’re well rested and properly fueled before you begin.
 Add in a morning workout—even if it’s just a few yoga stretches or a walk around the block—and you’ll be primed for a more positive day.

 Talk to yourself—kindly.
-To counteract the often overly critical voice inside your head, sweet talk it on your way to work.
-Repeat a positive mantra or set intention for your day.
-Starting your day with the right mindset is even more vital to happiness than your morning coffee.
+To counteract the often overly critical voice inside your head, repeat a positive mantra or set intention for your day.
+Starting with the right mindset is even more vital to happiness than your morning coffee.
 Here are a few to try or come up with one that’s meaningful to you.

 - I have the power to create change.